MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deprecation-guidelines.md

         #endif
         ```

 In order to have the compiler take the new ‘clean’ code path, you need to define the symbols.
-You do this in the `app.json` file with the following setting:
+You do this in the `app.json` file with the following setting.
+For more information, see [JSON Files](devenv-json-files.md).

 ```al
 "preprocessorSymbols": [ "CLEAN15", "CLEAN16", "CLEAN17", "CLEAN18" ]
 ```

+> [!IMPORTANT]
-A best practice is to change this locally to make sure everything compiles, run tests locally, and submit test jobs.
+> A best practice is to change this locally to make sure everything compiles, run tests locally, and submit test jobs.

 ## Fixing code when objects are removed

 If an action or other code element points to a now removed object, then you must:

-- Ensure that the action is obsoleted
+- Ensure that the action is obsoleted.
 - Add preprocessor statements to fix the issue.
     - If code points to an obsoleted method, then use directives to put in the fixed code.
     - If code points to an obsoleted table/field, then use directives to put in the fixed code.